 Within the commodity funds category, you can choose between daily-traded funds or Exchange-Traded Funds (ETFs).
 The difference is that daily-traded funds are actively managed and traded once per day.
 In contrast, exchange-traded funds follow an index, are rules-based, and can be bought and sold at any time during the stock market's opening hours, similar to commodity stocks.

 Which is the best commodity fund?

 The best commodity fund depends mainly on the investor's risk appetite and time horizon.
 Exchange-traded funds are often cheaper than daily-traded funds.
 However, a daily-traded fund has a greater opportunity to outperform since it is actively managed.
 However, the best commodity fund is not necessarily the one with the lowest fee.
 It is instead important to understand the risk profile and expected return of the fund.

 When investing in an actively managed commodity fund, you get a portfolio of different assets exposed to the commodity sector, such as commodity stocks or exchange-traded commodities (ETCs).
 A benefit of this type of fund is that a portfolio manager is responsible for overlooking the fund, picking the best commodity stocks, etc. The investor, hence, avoids the work of keeping track of the commodity market.

 Why invest in commodities with AuAg Funds?

 Is it possible to invest in commodities such as precious metals sustainably?
-We need the metals, and the mining companies play a central role in the world's transition to a more sustainable future.
+We need the metals and the mining companies play a central role in the world's transition to a more sustainable future.
 AuAg fosters the green transition by investing in carefully selected companies that are part of the solution.
 Investing commodities via AuAg Funds rewards the most sustainable companies, ultimately contributing to a cleaner industry.

-What do AuAg's funds contain?
+About AuAg's funds